-The National Employment Lawyers Association (NELA) is searching for an experienced, strategic, organized, and highly motivated Membership Director to lead us in growing our 2,000-member base.
+The National Employment Lawyers Association (NELA) is searching for an experienced, strategic, organized, and highly motivated Membership Director to be part of our team and lead us in growing our 2,000-member base.
+NELA believes that diversity, equity, and inclusion are paramount in developing our membership (and everything we do), and we are looking for someone who shares this value.
 This is an exciting opportunity to take a well-established membership program to the next level, with a balance of big picture thinking and nuts-and-bolts implementation of a sustainable growth plan.

 The Membership Director also oversees event registration and CLE accreditation processes for NELA’s continuing legal education programs, and supports development-related outreach activities.
 Growth in these areas is also anticipated as NELA’s membership increases.

 This is a full-time, exempt position.
 The Membership Director is based in NELA’s Concord, California office.
 General office hours are 9:00 a.m. to 5:00 p.m.
 Pacific with a paid lunch hour.
 For the right candidate, NELA can explore a remote work option.

 The Membership Director supervises the Database & Administrative Assistant, and reports directly to and is under the general supervision of the Executive Director.

 Senior Leadership Position